cww2697/Spark-Launcher/README.md

 A lightweight desktop game launcher built with Compose Multiplatform for JVM.
 SparkLauncher aggregates games from multiple PC stores into a single library and fetches box art from IGDB so your library looks great.

+🎮 Power up this project with a ⭐ — it's like giving us an extra life!

 ## Installation
 While an MSI installer is provided the recommended installation is by building from source files during pre-release.